BetterDiscord/docs/docs/plugins/publishing/guidelines.md

    - Wrap React elements in ErrorBoundaries to prevent plugin errors from crashing the entire Discord client.
    - Use decent webpack filters.
 4. Plugins must include a license permitting community maintenance if abandoned.

+**Exceptions:** #1 and #2 does not apply to addons that intentionally remove or block functionality for privacy/security reasons including but not limited to:.
+ - Privacy/security
+ - Accessibility
+ - Performance
+ - Content/moderation control
+   - This only accounts for removing *specific* type of content including but not limited to: disabling embeds, nsfw previews.

+These are not required to be feature-complete replacements, as the addons purpose is intentional removal.

 ## Code